Beyond Autistic Burnout

 A person with long brown hair leaning up against a wall that has a monochromatic mural of Albert Einstein, an older man with short white hair and a mustache.

-Over the last four years, I’ve helped over a hundred other Autistics customize their own versions of the same process, and make significant improvements in their burnout recovery.
+Since 2020, I’ve helped over three hundred other Autistics customize their own versions of this Journey, and make significant improvements in their burnout recovery.

-2. How to unlearn the damaging, untrue messages from the capitalist, colonized, ableist, neurotypical, and traumatized standards (the CAN’T world) that do not serve you.
-Without accidentally gaslighting yourself.
+1. How to unlearn the damaging, untrue messages from the Capitalist, Colonized, Ableist, Neurotypical, and Traumatized standards (the CAN’T world) that do not serve you.
+Without accidentally gaslighting yourself!

-3. Going just deep enough (this isn’t therapy) to find your two or three key personal insights that will make a big difference.
+2. Then we’ll get into the deep stuff just enough (this isn’t therapy) to find your two or three key personal things, that when they are freed up, will make a big difference.

-4. How to learn what works for you so you can transfer small bits of energy to building your autism- and neurodivergence-positive life (your PLAN life).
+3. Then it’s more possible to learn healthy skills that work for you, so you can use your small bits of energy in building a Positive Life for your Autism and Neurodivergence (your PLAN life).

 A wide x with the words "practical stuff" in the top empty space, "unlearning" in the left space, "deep stuff" in the bottom space, and "learning" in the right space.
 A circle in the middle contains the words "the issue."